On the Origin of Pulsar and Magnetar Magnetic Fields: Proto-Neutron-Star Convection

 As shown in \citet{Shibata2021}, the fastest-growing mode has a wavenumber $\kfast$ that is ${\sim}0.4$ times the critical wavenumber, corresponding to a wavelength of ${\sim}20\ \km$ in our case.
 The corresponding growth rate is

-Even considering the approximate nature of these estimates and the simple, linear nature of this analysis, there are plenty of $\ee$-foldings to reach saturation in $1\text{--}2\ \seconds$.
-In the highly conductive, convective PNS context, even modest rotation will lead to dynamo growth of field;\ the only question is what the nonlinear saturation strength is and whether rotation is strong enough to produce a dipole-dominated field, both of which we have discussed in \S\ref{sec:dynamo_scaling}.
+Even considering the approximate nature of these estimates and the simple, linear nature of this analysis,\footnote{The value of $\Im(\ofast)$ likely overestimates the dynamo growth rate during its exponential phase, given that the magnetic field must suffer reconnection in order for its topology to change.
+This process cannot act faster than the eddy turnover times.} there are plenty of $\ee$-foldings to reach saturation in $1\text{--}2\ \seconds$.
+In the highly conductive, convective PNS context, even modest rotation will lead to dynamo growth of field; the only question is what the nonlinear saturation strength is and whether rotation is strong enough to produce a dipole-dominated field, both of which we have discussed in \S\ref{sec:dynamo_scaling}.

 We can make a simple estimate of the small-scale magnetic field strengths we expect based on energy considerations.
 Using only the turbulent velocity field, we can ask what equivalent field has $10\%$ of the fluid's kinetic energy on a given spherical shell at a given time.
 Radial profiles of this estimate, calculated for all models $450\ \ms$ after bounce, are shown in the upper panel of Figure~\ref{fig:equipartition}.
-The three models that fail to explode are marked with dotted lines;\ the $9\ \msun$ rotating model is indicated with a dashed line.
+The three models that fail to explode are marked with dotted lines; the $9\ \msun$ rotating model is indicated with a dashed line.
 All models have a peak equivalent field strength within a factor of a few of $10^{15}\ \gauss$ corresponding to the PNS convection zone at around $15\text{--}20\ \km$, with the rotating model maintaining this strength all the way to the center.
 In the range $30\text{--}150\ \km$, both of the $9\ \msun$ models have much less turbulent kinetic energy than the other successfully exploding models, while those others show little variation with progenitor mass.